pafable/newrelic-asg-monitoring/readme.md

-# New Relic POC Environment
+# Automated New Relic Dashboard Creation

 Please have the latest versions of following tools installed on your local workstation:
 - [Packer](https://www.packer.io/downloads)